 For me, the aquarium is the best part of Ushaka Marine World.
 The whole thing is set up in an old ship.
-Inside, most of the fittings are upside down and, with the lighting, it is easy to imagine that you are on the bottom of the sea.
+Inside, most of the fittings are upside down, and, with the lighting, it is easy to imagine that you are in a sunken ship on the bottom of the sea.

 There are plenty of viewing windows and lots and lots to see.
 You will almost feel as though you are in the ocean.
-My camera club thought that a few of my pix had been taken underwater.
+My camera club thought I'd taken some of my pictures underwater.

 I even attended a wedding there one night, and that was magnificent.